1978 Washington, D.C., mayoral election: Campaign

+Tucker was the early favorite in the race.

-Marion Barry, then incumbent as At-Large member of the DC Council, had come to the District in 1965 as head of the Student Nonviolent Coordinating Committee (SNCC), and had evolved into radical civil rights activism on the local DC level by the end of the 1960s, founding the activist group Pride, Inc. to provide employment for the city's poor black community.
-However, he had gained the support of the city's wealthy white liberal establishment and had begun to move through the city's public ranks when elected president of the school board in 1972, then to the Council two years later.
-Barry kept the white liberal support in his mayoral race, as well as that of the gay community, civil rights movement veterans, and the DC Board of Trade.
-However, he remained in third place until The Washington Post endorsed Barry on August 30, two weeks before the election.
+Barry, who had enjoyed support from white liberal Washingtonians as a city councilor retained their support for his mayoral campaign.
+Barry's mayoral campaign also enjoyed support from the city's gay community, as well as the backing of the DC Board of Trade and the support of many veteran civil rights movement activists.
+However, Barry remained in third place until The Washington Post endorsed him on August 30, two weeks before the election.

+Results

-On the September 12 primary, Barry beat Tucker by an extremely small margin of 1,400 votes, close enough that Tucker did not concede until after a recount had taken place.
-Incumbent Mayor Washington finished third, with just under 3,000 votes less than Barry.
+The primary was held on September 12.
+It saw a very narrow three-way finish.
+Barry beat Tucker by an extremely small margin of 1,400 votes, close enough that Tucker did not concede until after a recount had taken place.
+Incumbent mayor Washington finished third, with just under 3,000 votes less than Barry.

 General election

+Campaign

 In the November general election, Barry faced Arthur Fletcher, an African-American Republican who had served as an Assistant Secretary in Richard Nixon's Department of Labor.
-Fletcher approached the race by accusing Barry of being the "white man's candidate," a tactic which The Washington Post criticized as "unforgivably shabby."
+Fletcher approached the race by accusing Barry of being the white man's candidate, a tactic which The Washington Post criticized as "unforgivably shabby."
 On November 7, Barry won a landslide election with 70% of the vote.